microsoft/BotBuilder-V3/Builder/Node/guides/understanding-natural-language.md

 }, 15000);
 {% endhighlight %}

-We’re using waterfalls to our set_alarm & delete_alarm handlers.
+We’re using [waterfalls](/builder/node/dialogs/overview/#waterfall) for our set_alarm & delete_alarm [intent handlers](/builder/node/dialogs/LuisDialog/#intent-handling).
 This is a common pattern that you’ll likely use for most of your intent handlers.
 The way waterfalls work in Bot Builder is the very first step of the waterfall is called when a dialog (or in this case intent handler) is triggered.
-The step then does some work and continue execution of the waterfall by either calling another dialog (like a system prompt) or calling the optional next() function passed in.
-When a dialog is called in a step any result returned from the dialog will be passed as input to results param for the next step.
+The step then does some work and continue execution of the waterfall by either calling another dialog (like a built-in prompt) or calling the optional next() function passed in.
+When a dialog is called in a step, any result returned from the dialog will be passed as input to the results parameter for the next step.

-In the case of intent handlers any entities that LUIS recognized will be passed along in the args parameter of that first step of the waterfall.
+In the case of intent handlers any [entities](/sdkreference/nodejs/interfaces/_botbuilder_d_.ientity.html) that LUIS recognized will be passed along in the args parameter of that first step of the waterfall.
 More often than not you need some additional pieces of information before you can fully process the users request.
-LUIS uses entities to pass that extra data along but you really don’t require that the user enter every single piece of information up front.
+LUIS uses entities to pass that extra data along but you really don’t want to require that the user enter every single piece of information up front.
 So in the set_alarm case we want to support “set alarm in 5 minutes called wakeup”, “create an alarm called wakeup”, and just “create an alarm”.
 That means we may not always get all of the entities we expect from LUIS and even when we get them we should expect them to be invalid at times.
 So in all cases we’re going to want to be prepared to prompt the user for missing or invalid entities.
-Bot Builder makes it relatively easy to build that flexibility into your bot by using a combination of waterfalls & system prompts.
+Bot Builder makes it relatively easy to build that flexibility into your bot by using a combination of [waterfalls](/builder/node/dialogs/overview/#waterfall) & built-in [prompts](/builder/node/dialogs/Prompts/).

 Looking at the waterfall for the set_alarm intent.
 We’re first going to try and validate & store any entities we received from LUIS.
-Bot Builder includes an EntityRecognizer class which includes useful functions for working with entities.
+Bot Builder includes an [EntityRecognizer](/builder/node/dialogs/LuisDialog/#entity-recognition) class which has useful functions for working with entities.
 Times, for instance, can come in fairly decomposed and often spanning multiple entities.
-You can use the EntityRecognizer.resolveTime() function to return you an actual JavaScript Date object based upon the passed in time entities if it’s able to calculate one.
+You can use the [EntityRecognizer.resolveTime()](/builder/node/dialogs/LuisDialog/#resolving-dates--times) function to return you an actual JavaScript Date object based upon the passed in time entities if it’s able to calculate one.

 Once we’ve validated and stored our entities we’re going to then decide if we need to prompt the user for the name of the alarm.
 If we got the title passed to us from LUIS we can skip the prompt and proceed to the next step in the waterfall using the next() function.
-If not we can ask the user for the title using the Prompts.text() system prompt.
+If not we can ask the user for the title using the [Prompts.text()](/builder/node/dialogs/Prompts/#promptstext) built-in prompt.
 If the user enters a title it will be passed to the next step via the results.response field so in the next step of the waterfall we can store the users response, and then figure out do we have the next missing piece of data and either skip to the next step or prompt.
 This sequence continues until we’ve either collected all of the needed entities or the user cancels the task.

-The system prompts all support letting the user cancel a prompt by saying ‘cancel’ or ‘nevermind’.
+The built-in prompts all support letting the user cancel a prompt by saying ‘cancel’ or ‘nevermind’.
 It’s up to you to decide whether that means cancel just the current step or cancel the whole task.

 For the delete_alarm intent handler we have a similar waterfall.
 It’s a little simpler because it only needs the title but this waterfall illustrates using two very power features of Bot Builder.
-You can use EntityRecognizer.findBestMatch() to compare a users utterance against a list of choices and Prompts.choice() to present the user with a list of choices to choose from.
+You can use [EntityRecognizer.findBestMatch()](/builder/node/dialogs/LuisDialog/#matching-list-items) to compare a users utterance against a list of choices and [Prompts.choice()](/builder/node/dialogs/Prompts/#promptschoice) to present the user with a list of choices to choose from.
 Both are very flexible and support fuzzy matching of choices.

 Finally, we added a ‘/notify’ dialog to notify the user when their alarm fires.
-Our simple alarm scheduler triggers this push notification to the user via a call cortanaBot.beginDialog() specifying the address of the user to contact and the name of dialog to start.
-It can also pass additional args to the dialog so in this example we’re passing the triggered alarm.
-The alarm.from & alarm.to aren’t that relevant for our simple TextBot based bot but in a real bot you’d need to address the outgoing your message so I included them here for completeness.
+Our simple alarm scheduler triggers this push notification to the user via a call [cortanaBot.beginDialog()](/sdkreference/nodejs/classes/_botbuilder_d_.textbot.html#begindialog) specifying the address of the user to contact and the name of dialog to start.
+It can also pass additional arguments to the dialog so in this example we’re passing the triggered alarm.
+The alarm.from & alarm.to aren’t that relevant for our simple [TextBot](/builder/node/bots/TextBot/) based bot but in a real bot you’d need to address the outgoing message with the user you're starting a conversation with so those fields are included here for completeness.

 The important thing to note with bot originated dialogs is that they’re full dialogs meaning the user can reply to the bots message and that response will get routed to the dialog.
 This is really powerful because it means that you could notify a user that their alarm trigged and they could reply asking your bot to “snooze it”.